How to clean a BBQ - get your barbecue sparkling in no time

 Now that you’ve got your barbecue looking pristine, ensure it remains in tip-top condition by using a barbecue cleaning product after every use.
 Weber BBQ Grate Cleaner, £8.99 for 500ml, John Lewis, will do the job perfectly.

+Get your barbecuing utensils gleaming again by soaking them in coffee for an hour.
+Any cooked-on food should slide right off.

-If reading our ‘how to clean a BBQ tips’ has got you in the mood for sprucing things up, check out our best ever cleaning tips
+If reading our ‘how to clean a BBQ tips’ has got you in the mood for sprucing things up, check out our care and cleaning page

 Got any BBQ cleaning tips that we’ve missed?
 Let us know in the comments box.